H.R. 1329: Smithsonian American Women’s History Museum Act

 Smithsonian leaders and museum planners

-They would have to manage land transfer, secure multiple approvals, repay approval-related costs within 60 days, and file recurring compliance reports to Congress.
+They would have to manage the land transfer, secure multiple approvals, repay approval-related costs within 60 days, and file recurring compliance reports to Congress.

 Curators and exhibit designers